-- Singing Rotary songs - Meaningful guest lectures - · Easy-to-understand Rotary training and discussion sessions - Recognition and celebration of members (years of attendance, birthdays, anniversaries, etc.) In addition to the above, a modern Rotary club should also favor the following projects and events. - Recitation and explanation of "The Object of Rotary", "The Four-Way Test", etc. - Introducing the contents of the "Smile-Box-Deposit" - Presenting articles from "the Rotary official magazine" and "the Governor's Monthly Letter"
+- Singing Rotary songs - Meaningful guest lectures - Easy-to-understand Rotary training and discussion sessions - Recognition and celebration of members (years of attendance, birthdays, anniversaries, etc.) In addition to the above, a modern Rotary club should also favor the following projects and events. - Recitation and explanation of "The Object of Rotary", "The Four-Way Test", etc. - Introducing the contents of the "Smile-Box-Deposit" - Presenting articles from "the Rotary official magazine" and "the Governor's Monthly Letter" - Explaining the main points of the RI Board minutes

-Furthermore, because many Rotarians are busy, the order of events and time allotments must be considered to ensure that regular meetings begin and end on time.
-To this end, membership cooperation is also essential to ensure that meetings run smoothly.
+Furthermore, because many Rotarians are busy people, the order of events and time allotments must be considered to ensure that regular meetings begin and end on time.
+The attention of the sergeant-at-arms (SAA) and the cooperation of members are essential to a smooth meeting.